esotericfoundation/logo/README.md

 ## Supported Formats

-The following formats of the logo are officially supported and released as part of this project:
+The following image formats for the logo are officially supported and released as part of this project:

 - `png`
 - `svg`